vanicat/hubic-swift/README.md

 Dependency
 ----------

-You obviously need to have ruby to run this.
-I also use the mechanize, logger, and highline gems (json and base64 are part of ruby).
+You obviously need to have swift to run this as it is only a wrapper.
+You also need ruby and some of its gems : mechanize logger and highline.

+On debian,

+    apt-get install swift ruby ruby-mechanize ruby-logger ruby-higline

-This has only been tested on Debian.
+will install everything that is needed.
+By the way this has only been tested on Debian, but should work on any recent GNU/Linux.

 You also need a `client_id` and `client_secret`.
 To have them, register an application in your hubic